Carene : Know Your Terpenes

 Wondered why cannabis usually causes the eyes and mouth to dry?

 Despite this, its therapeutic qualities have been linked to improving calcium production in bone cells.
-A study published in 2007 went on to prove that a “low concentration of 3-carene stimulates the differentiation of mouse osteoblastic MC3T3-E1 subclone 4 cells,” which means it can offer even humans potential in fighting against metabolic bone disorders.
+A study published in 2007 went on to prove that a “low concentration of 3-carene stimulates the differentiation of mouse osteoblastic MC3T3-E1 subclone 4 cells,” which means it can offer even humans potential in fighting against bone loss.

 This terpene, like many other terpenes found in cannabis, has a pungent pine-like scent that’s slightly sweeter than most – with a hint of citrus.